arielbk/YDKJS-Blog/Up and Going/README.md

 ```
 Even though b is actually a string, this works because `var b` is **implicitly coerced**.

-But be careful, because: `result = a + b;` will return '421', instead treating both as strings and concatenating...
+But be careful, because: `result = a + b;` will return `421`, instead treating both as strings and concatenating them...

 ### 'Truthy' values
 - `"any none empty string"`